sebastian-hofstaetter/teaching/advanced-information-retrieval/Lecture 0 - Closed Captions.md

 *41.31 seconds*

 ### **24** See you next week – virtually 👋
-I hope you're excited as I am for this course and if you have any feedback problems, questions, any other issues, please write me an email and we'll definitely figure it out, so hopefully see you next week, even though it's only virtual.
+I hope you're excited as I am for this course and if you have any feedback problems, questions, any other issues, please write me an email, and we'll definitely figure it out, so hopefully see you next week, even though it's only virtual.

 *23.89 seconds*

 ### Stats
 Average talking time: 58.59345738636364